 Best Outdoor: RaboSky Roll-up Magnetic Dartboard

 Playing darts is usually done inside where the only thing that threatens the quality of the board is the game itself.
 Outside, however, is a different story.
-Weather alone can quickly destroy most dartboards if left unattended.
-Even boards protected with a wooden cabinet may not fair so well if they aren’t protected from moisture and other more invisible weather elements.
-To play outside, you need a dartboard designed to survive outside.
+Weather alone can quickly destroy most dartboards if left unattended, so you'll need one that can withstand wind and rain.

-The RaboSky Roll-up Magnetic Dartboard might not look like your typical dartboard, but it will get the job done if you want to keep something outside in the yard or on the patio regardless of the weather.
+The RaboSky Roll-Up Magnetic Dartboard might not look like your typical dartboard, but it will get the job done regardless of the weather.
 Using magnetic heads and a roll up magnetic board, the board can withstand the abuse of being outside without the extra bulk of a cabinet.
 Best of all, the magnetic heads make the gameplay safe for small children as well.

 The game of darts can take years to truly master, but it can be more beginner-friendly with the right board.
 This type of board makes it easy to learn the basics of the scoring and throwing technique on a surface that does not take professional-level skill to hit.
 Best of all, most beginner-friendly boards, including this next one, are friendly to the wallet as well.